ewei068/pokestar/design.md

 * Aliases: `list`, `listpokemon`
 * Args:
 	* OPTIONAL `page`
-	* OPTIONAL `filterfield`
+	* OPTIONAL `filterby`
 	* OPTIONAL `filtervalue`
-	* OPTIONAL `sort`
+	* OPTIONAL `sortby`
-	* OPTIONAL `sortOrder`
+	* OPTIONAL `descending`
-* Functionality: Lists out up to 25 Pokemon owned by this player.
+* Functionality: Lists out up to 10 Pokemon owned by this player.
 This list will only show Pokemon ID, name, level, and type.
-Use `page`, `filter`, and `sort` to display a different subset of Pokemon.
-Filter will filter a `filterfield` with equality to `filtervalue`.
-Right now, planned filters include shiny, name, species, and rarity. `sort` decides which field to sort on.
-Right now, planned fields include name, individual stats, individual ivs, iv total, level, and combat power.
+Use provided arguments to display a different subset of Pokemon.
+Filter will filter a `filterby` with equality to `filtervalue`.
+Right now, planned filters include shiny, name, species, and rarity. `sortby` decides which field to sort on.
+Right now, fields include name, iv total, level, and combat power.

 **Info**

 * Aliases: `info`, `i`, `pokemoninfo`, `pi`
 * Args:
-	* `id`
+	* `pokemonid`
-* Functionality: Uses the user ID and provided Pokemon `id` to look up the Pokemon.
+* Functionality: Uses the user ID and provided Pokemon `pokemonid` to look up the Pokemon.
 If it exists, displays all the information about the Pokemon.

 **Train**

 * Aliases: `train`, `t`
 * Args:
-	* `id`
+	* `pokemonid`
 	* OPTIONAL `location`
-* Functionality: Trains the Pokemon at `id` by granting it EXP, and leveling up if appropriate.
+* Functionality: Trains the Pokemon at `pokemonid` by granting it EXP, and leveling up if appropriate.
 If `location` is provided, will train it at a location (different locations give different EXP and EVs).

 **Evolve**

 * Aliases: `evolve`
 * Args:
-	* `id`
+	* `pokemonid`
-* Functionality: If the Pokemon at `id` can evolve, lists all elligible evolutions for that Pokemon.
+* Functionality: If the Pokemon at `pokemonid` can evolve, lists all elligible evolutions for that Pokemon.
 The user can then select that Pokemon and confirm its evolution.
 To evolve, the Pokemon's ID, abilities, moves, and stats are changed.
 If the name is the default species name, then the name is changed too.

+**Release**

+* Aliases: `release`
+* Args:
+	* `pokemonids`
+* Functionality: Releases up to 10 Pokemon specified in `pokemonids`.
+First sends a confirmation message about the release.
+If confirmed, releases said Pokemon and grants the user Pokedollars equal to the combined worth of the released Pokemon.

 ### Trainer

+* Level: Players can gain EXP via certain commands and component interactions, allowing them to level up.
+Higher levels allow users to train Pokemon faster and claim valuable level rewards.
 * Money: How much money a user has.
 Money will be gained from the following planned methods:
 	* Commands & interactions will give a small amount of money
 	* Level rewards